jensechu/femail/README.md

 ### V.1 Hula Hoop Workshop

-Email template for a hula hoop workshop I want to host!
+Email template for a hula hoop workshop I want to host.